 Students transition from French to Latin in Fourth Grade, studying Latin through Eighth Grade.
 As students study Latin, they are also reinforcing their knowledge of English grammar.
-Latin covers approximately 50% of the English language and is found in our world in all areas of study including science, history, literature, logic, and the Bible, increasing student’s vocabulary and ability to transition into other “romance languages”, such as Spanish and French.
+Latin covers approximately 50 percent of the English language and is found in our world in all areas of study including science, history, literature, logic, and the Bible, increasing student’s vocabulary and ability to transition into other “romance languages,” such as Spanish and French.

 Upper School students continue with their study of the Bible, moving into a specific Bible class for each grade level.
-Fifth Grade students do an Old Testament survey and learn how to see evidence of Jesus Christ throughout the Old Testament.
-Sixth Grade students do an in depth study of the life of Christ with specific emphasis on the fulfillment of the Old Testament prophesy.
-Seventh Grader students study the early church and Eighth Grade finishes up with apologetics and the study of Paul’s Epistles.
+Fifth Grade students take an Old Testament survey and learn how to see evidence of Jesus Christ throughout the Old Testament.
+Sixth Grade students engage in an in-depth study of the life of Christ with specific emphasis on the fulfillment of the Old Testament prophesy.
+Seventh Grade students study the early Church, and Eighth Grade finishes up with apologetics and the study of Paul’s Epistles.

 Music and Art

 All Upper School students continue with the Kodály music approach which incorporates chorus and sight singing.
 The Upper School choirs have the opportunity to perform at various School concerts and events throughout the year.